CSR Racing: Test Drive

 Race in a car from the dealer.
-In this mode, the decal bonus is that of the car from the dealer, not the one of the player's car.
+In this mode, the decal bonus is that of the car from the dealer, not that of the player's car.

 Payback

 Another chance to win Boss Cars via High Stakes Challenges and race crew members from Tiers 1-5 and World Tour who the player has already raced with.
 They have increased PP Ratings than their previous races in the Crew Battles.

 Development

 BossAlien was formed by ex-employees of Black Rock Studio (Pure, Split/Second) in June, 2011.
 Following the release of the game, BossAlien was purchased by NaturalMotion Games for an undisclosed fee, and now operates as the company's Brighton development studio.
 In January 2014, NaturalMotion was acquired by Zynga for $527 Million.

 Reception

 Aggregate review website Metacritic assigned a score of 67/100 based on reviews from 6 critics.

 Media reception to CSR Racing has been generally positive, with Modojo awarding it 4/5 and Gamezebo describing its visuals as "better than some games from the previous console generation (Xbox 360, PS3, and Wii)".
 Other outlets like Pocket Gamer criticized the implementation of in-app purchases, describing the game's gas system as "an unpardonable grasp for cash", but adding that it was "an accessible and fun racing game."